 - Fainting

-If you or someone you are with shows signs of heat exhaustion, getting out of the heat and into a cooler environment is advised.
+If you or someone you are with shows signs of heat exhaustion, it is advised to get out of the heat and into a cooler environment.
 Rehydrate with either water or a sports drink.
 Cool down with ice packs or a cool shower and rest.
 Check out more tips and tricks from Pogo, to help you survive the Texas summers without going broke.
 Heat exhaustion can quickly turn into a more severe condition known as heat stroke during a heat advisory.
 Heat Stroke requires immediate medical attention.

 - Still unwell after 30 minutes of resting in a cool place, being cooled and drinking fluids